+The Writing Coach was founded in 2005 by the novelist Jacqui Lofthouse.
+An international mentoring and development organisation for writers, it is also an online home for writers, somewhere you can find advice, information, motivation and most of all encouragement for your writing work.
 We believe in the vitality of the written word, in the necessity of storytelling and the transformative power of art.
 We believe that talent can be nurtured.
-Our mission is to encourage writers to develop their work, to become more focussed, productive and confident.
-We want to you to create a fulfilling, successful and sustainable writing life.
+Our mission is to encourage writers to develop their work, to become more focused, productive and confident.
+Our aim is to support you as you create a fulfilling, successful and sustainable writing life.
 Like you, we think that words and ideas really matter.

 About Jacqui Lofthouse

 Jacqui Lofthouse began her career in radio production and media training.
 In 1992 she studied for her MA in Creative Writing at the University of East Anglia under Malcolm Bradbury and Rose Tremain.
-She is the author of three novels, The Temple of Hymen, Hamish Hamilton/Penguin 1995/1996, Bluethroat Morning, Bloomsbury 2000 and Een Stille Verdwijning, De Bezige Bij 2005.
-Her novels have sold over 100,000 copies in the UK, the USA and Europe and have been widely reviewed.
+She is the author of four novels, The Temple of Hymen, Hamish Hamilton/Penguin 1995/1996, Bluethroat Morning, Bloomsbury 2000, Een Stille Verdwijning, De Bezige Bij 2005 and The Modigliani Girl, published by Blackbird Digital Books in January 2015.
+Her novels have sold over 100,000 copies in the UK, the USA and Europe.